AGarciaCast/AGarciaCast.github.io/content/authors/admin/_index.md

     url: https://amlab.science.uva.nl/

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD candidate at University of Amsterdam, focusing on applying topology, algebra, and geometry in machine learning.
+bio: I am a PhD candidate at the University of Amsterdam, focusing on applying topology, algebra, and geometry in machine learning.

 # Interests to show in About widget
 interests:
   - Representation Learning
-  - Geometric Deep Learing
+  - Geometric Deep Learning
   - Topological Machine Learning
   - Non-Euclidean Geometry